Pregnancy, giving birth and taking care of a newborn baby is not easy. Some moms have it relatively easy and other moms really go through the wars.

 Then I should have rested and read for fun, because now I hardly ever have time to read!

 There are also some really great posts by mommy bloggers that you can read which give some awesome tips like 40 Tips for those 40 Weeks.

 You know what I tried to do?
 I tried to prepare myself 100% so that I would be like so ready for this journey into motherhood.
-I knew all the early signs of labor and all the stages of labor but that does not prepare you for a 42 hour posterior labor that is not progressing past 6cm.
+I knew all the early signs of labour and all the stages of labour but that does not prepare you for a 42 hour posterior labour that is not progressing past 6cm.

 You can read all the books in the world about pregnancy, birth and how to cope with a newborn baby, but when that baby does not sleep for more than 2 hours at a time for 3 years… yes not once… how on earth do you prepare for that?

 How do you cope with being in pain while pregnant?
 Peeing in your pants every time you sneeze?
 Not being able to poop while pregnant?

 (Kegal exercises help to get naturally tighter walls of vagina which will help prevent you peeing when you sneeze btw)